 Child neglect and abuse are at very high levels in American society, beyond the ability to be solved using only a criminal justice approach.
 In order to end the injustices that children suffer, we must use a variety of different interventions.
 This minor will introduce you to all of these approaches, and thus prepare you with the necessary knowledge and skills to combat this national epidemic.

-Take a closer look at the minor's degree in child advocacy studies and the courses offered toward the degree.
+Take a closer look at the minor in Child Advocacy Studies and the courses offered in the program.

 If you are interested in the program or have questions, please contact Justice Studies.

 Northeastern Illinois University is home to students from all corners of the world and is one of the most ethnically diverse universities in the nation.
 Our small class sizes, flexible schedules and dedicated faculty can help you succeed in your studies.